dccuchile/wefe/doc/index.rst

 =============

 Here we present the main building blocks of the framework.
-Then, we will present a common usage pattern of WEFE.
+Then, we will present the common usage pattern of WEFE.

 Target set
 ----------